thibaultduponchelle/perlres/README.md

 - :heavy_dollar_sign: [Magic variables](https://perldoc.pl/perlvar.html) - Why some hate or love Perl (among other reasons)
 - :100: [TIMTOWTDI](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it) - There's more than one way to do it
 - :recycle: [Only perl can parse Perl](https://www.perlmonks.org/?node_id=663393) or [PPI](https://metacpan.org/pod/PPI#Background)
-- :notes: The Perl poetry and for instance the poem [Black Perl](https://fr.wikipedia.org/wiki/Black_Perl) from Larry Wall
+- :notes: Perl poetry, including for instance Larry Wall's [Black Perl](https://fr.wikipedia.org/wiki/Black_Perl)
 - :golf: [Perl Golf](http://perlgolf.sourceforge.net/) - Code Golf
 - :golf: [Anarchy Golf](http://golf.shinh.org/) - Code golf (not dedicated to Perl)
 - :weary: [Laziness, Impatience and Hubris](https://www.brainyquote.com/fr/citation/larry-wall_141510) - The three chief virtues of a programmer